Gabriel94Dantas/api-eventos/README.md

 We begin the creation of Devops part that isn't the way we want, but we start the develop of this feature.
 For now, we have some important considerations:

-- When you work with two docker-compose you need to create the network first (docker network create --driver=bridge  --subnet=172.18.0.0/16  --ip-range=172.18.0.0/24  --gateway=172.18.0.1   my_network), this is necessary because you have use same network on all docker-compose
+- When you work with two docker-compose you need to create the network first (docker network create --driver=bridge  --subnet=172.18.0.0/16  --ip-range=172.18.0.0/24  --gateway=172.18.0.1   my_network), this is necessary because you have to use same network on all docker-compose
 - After that you have to add on your kafka docker-compose this (
 networks:
   default: